Skip to main content

 3. Exclude large or binary files that produce low-value chunks (lock files, minified bundles, vendored code)

-4. Increase embedding concurrency for cloud providers with spare rate-limit headroom:
+4. Increase pipeline concurrency for cloud providers with spare rate-limit headroom:

 Memory Issues